ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-release-notes.md

 - Adding custom Controls enables adding a new control to an existing control family, but it does not allow you to add a new Control Family.
 - This release does not support linking Action Items or adding Actions Items or Controls to an Assessment.
+- If you create a custom Action, you cannot edit or delete it.

+### Control Families Not Shown in Assessments

+- When you import a Template, all Assessments based on that Template will reflect all Control Families that are part of the Template.
+But if you add new Control Families to the Template, any existing Assessments will not reflect the changes.
+Only new Assessments created off the updated Template will reflect the changes.

 ### Filters